Meghan Brady M.Env.Sc.

-Ms. Brady is an Associate with the Remediation Group at 30 Forensic Engineering.
+Ms. Meghan Brady is an Associate with the Multidisciplinary Remediation team at 30 Forensic Engineering.
 She holds a Master of Environmental Science degree from the University of Toronto and specializes in biophysical interactions between terrestrial and aquatic systems.
 Meghan possesses a wide range of environmental experience from the private consulting, academic research, and federal government industries.
 Meghan’s experience includes transportation spill cleanup projects, indoor and outdoor environmental assessments, and working with statistical and ecological models to address environmental issues.
 She is currently taking additional university courses towards her Professional Geoscientist (P.Geo) designation in Ontario.

 SPECIALIZED PROFESSIONAL COMPETENCIES

 - Mould, asbestos, and indoor air quality assessments